Aftermath of World War II: Germany

 US policy in post-war Germany from April 1945 until July 1947 had been that no help should be given to the Germans in rebuilding their nation, save for the minimum required to mitigate starvation.
 The Allies' immediate post-war "industrial disarmament" plan for Germany had been to destroy Germany's capability to wage war by complete or partial de-industrialization.
 The first industrial plan for Germany signed in 1946, required the destruction of 1,500 manufacturing plants to lower German heavy industry output to roughly 50% of its 1938 level.
 The dismantling of the West German industry ended in 1951.
 By 1950, equipment had been removed from 706 manufacturing plants, and steel production capacity had been reduced by 6.7 million tons.

-After lobbying by the Joint Chiefs of Staff and Generals Lucius D. Clay and George Marshall, the Truman administration accepted that economic recovery in Europe could not go forward without the reconstruction of the German industrial base on which it had previously been dependent.
+After lobbying by the U.S. Joint Chiefs of Staff and Generals Lucius D. Clay and George C. Marshall, the Truman administration accepted that economic recovery in Europe could not go forward without the reconstruction of the German industrial base on which it had previously been dependent.
 In July 1947, President Truman rescinded on "national security grounds" the directive that had ordered the U.S. occupation forces to "take no steps looking toward the economic rehabilitation of Germany."
 A new directive recognized that "[a]n orderly, prosperous Europe requires the economic contributions of a stable and productive Germany."
 From mid-1946 onwards Germany received U.S. government aid through the GARIOA programme.
-From 1948 onwards West Germany also became a minor beneficiary of the Marshall Plan.
+From 1948 onward West Germany also became a minor beneficiary of the Marshall Plan.
 Volunteer organizations had initially been forbidden to send food, but in early 1946 the Council of Relief Agencies Licensed to Operate in Germany was founded.
 The prohibition against sending CARE Packages to individuals in Germany was rescinded on 5 June 1946.

-Following the German surrender, the International Red Cross was prohibited from providing aid such as food or visiting POW camps for Germans inside Germany.
-However, after making approaches to the Allies in the autumn of 1945 it was allowed to investigate the camps in the UK and French occupation zones of Germany, as well as to provide relief to the prisoners held there.
-On 4 February 1946, the Red Cross was also permitted to visit and assist prisoners in the U.S. occupation zone of Germany, although only with very small quantities of food.
-The Red Cross petitioned successfully for improvements to be made in the living conditions of German POWs.
+Following the German surrender, the International Committee of the Red Cross (ICRC) was prohibited from providing aid such as food or visiting POW camps for Germans inside Germany.
+However, after making approaches to the Allies in the autumn of 1945 it was allowed to investigate the camps in the United Kingdom and French occupation zones of Germany, as well as to provide relief to the prisoners held there.
+On 4 February 1946, the ICRC was also permitted to visit and assist prisoners in the U.S. occupation zone of Germany, although only with very small quantities of food.
+The ICRC petitioned successfully for improvements to be made in the living conditions of German POWs.